Raleigh, Sandhills areas under enhanced risk for severe weather on Friday

 17+ million people under an enhanced risk (Category 3) for severe storms on Friday.
 This includes our entire viewing area, west to the #Triad and #Charlotte.
 Biggest threat=damaging wind #ncwx pic.twitter.com/uDQdDV1n8m— Don Schwenneker (@BigweatherABC11) April 18, 2019

-ABC11 meteorologist "Big Weather" Don Schwenneker said damaging winds, hail, and isolated tornadoes are possible, but the biggest threat locally will be damaging winds.
+ABC11 meteorologist Brittany Bell said damaging winds, hail, and isolated tornadoes are possible, but the biggest threat locally will be damaging winds.

 Tomorrow will be a rough weather day around here.
 Biggest threat will be from straight-line winds.
 Can't rule out a #tornado spinning up.
 Main line of storms works through Friday evening. #ncwx pic.twitter.com/7pTirrZ81D— Don Schwenneker (@BigweatherABC11) April 18, 2019